 - Services are funded for brokerage.
 Brokerage funds will be used by service providers to purchase specialist services or goods that contribute to the overall needs and wellbeing of the child and family consistent with the outcomes and intentions of the family's support program and the family's case plan goals. - The spending of brokerage funds must be clearly linked to a child and or family's case plan. - A brokerage fund of up to 5% of total grant funding is available.

-- Services are required to submit financial and performance reports using the department's Online Reporting System (OASIS) - Services are required to enter data on the information technology program Assessment Referral and Case Management (ARC)
+• Services are required to submit financial and performance reports using the department's Online Reporting System (OASIS).